jeffreypersons/CS153-Compilers/HW06/README.md

 --------------------------------------------------
 ```
 ### Format
-- requires files to end with a line break
+- requires ALL statements and files to end with a line break, and braces MUST be on
+  separate line

 ### DataTypes

-### Arithmetic
+- Number, Text
+- Map, List, Struct, Func (first class function) to arrive in future

 ### Conditionals
 - single 'if';